pymc-devs/pymc-examples/examples/case_studies/reinforcement_learning.myst.md

 I employ the handy scipy.optimize.minimize function, to quickly retrieve the values of $\alpha$ and $\beta$ that maximize the likelihood of the data (or actually, minimize the negative log likelihood).

-This was also helpful when I later wrote the Aesara function that computed the choice probabilities in PyMC.
+This was also helpful when I later wrote the PyTensor function that computed the choice probabilities in PyMC.
 First, the underlying logic is the same, the only thing that changes is the syntax.
 Second, it provides a way to be confident that I did not mess up, and what I was actually computing was what I intended to.

 ```{code-cell} ipython3
 :id: lWGlRE3BjR0E